 Cornell Law School

-Maggie Gardner (@maggiekgardner) is an Associate Professor at Cornell Law School.
+Maggie Gardner (@maggiekgardner) is a Professor of Law at Cornell Law School.
 She has served as an Associate Managing Editor for AJIL Unbound, as a co-chair for the Junior International Law Scholars Association, and as a fellow in the Appeals Chamber of the Special Tribunal for Lebanon.
 Before entering academia, she worked as a litigation associate at WilmerHale LLP and clerked for federal appellate and district court judges.
 Her articles on international litigation in U.S. courts have been published in such journals as the University of Pennsylvania Law Review, Virginia Law Review, NYU Law Review, and Stanford Law Review.

 Posts by Maggie Gardner